Applying to the MSTP at Washington University consists of two simple steps:

 2) You must submit the Washington University School of Medicine supplemental application.
 Under the degree objective field on the supplemental application, you should indicate either "MSTP Only" or "MD or MSTP".

 We expect letters of recommendation from all research mentors with whom you have had significant research experiences.
 These letters should be submitted to WUSOM.
 You do not need to send a second set of letters to the MSTP office.

 The application review process is rigorous, and may take several weeks to complete.
 Highly competitive applicants will be invited to interview with the MSTP at the program's expense.
-Interviews are conducted from October through January.
+Interviews are conducted from late September through early January.
 After the interview, admissions decisions are made jointly by the MSTP Committee and the School of Medicine on a rolling basis, approximately every 4 weeks from mid-November through February.

 Candidates that applied "MD or MSTP" may be invited to interview with for the MD-only degree program.
 This is not to be confused with interviewing for a position in the MSTP.
 The MSTP's executive director, Mr. Brian Sullivan, is the only individual to issue invitations to interview with the MSTP.
 Competitive applicants who interview with the MD-only program will be required to return at a later date to interview with the MSTP.